 According to Globoforce, 83% of HR leaders say that an employee recognition program benefits their company values.

 Developing An Employee Rewards And Recognition Program That Actually Works

-It's quite apparent that implementing an employee rewards and recognition program for your company should be the need of the hour for you.
+It's pretty apparent that implementing an employee reward and recognition program for your company should be the need of the hour for you.

 So how do you go about building one?

 It's not difficult to set up an reward and recognition program if you know the right formula.